nschonni/cordova-docs/articles/tips-and-workarounds/resolving-build-errors.md

     * Closing DOM Explorer before navigating pages, or

     * Upgrading to Windows 10 on your dev machine (the platform issue is fixed in Windows 10).

-<a name="debugging"></a>
-##Unable to start debugging

-If you get a message in Visual Studio that says you can't start debugging your app, try these steps.

-1. Close all instances of Visual Studio.
-2. Open a command line and go to this folder

-    C:\Users\username\%appdata%\Local\Microsoft\Phone Tools
-3. Rename the CoreCon folder to any other name (CoreCon will get recreated when you rebuild).
-4. Restart Visual Studio and try again.